 1.)
 The designation UNESCO World Heritage Site will be removed from the Rideau Canal and the Kingston Fortifications, if the following projects are undertaken:

-• Various Federal Infrastructure Investment projects along the length of the Rideau Canal World Heritage property.
+- Various Federal Infrastructure Investment projects along the length of the Rideau Canal World Heritage property.
 (Information is from "State of Conservation Report, Rideau Canal, May of 2018.")
+The Kingston Fortifications are Fort Henry, Fort Frederick, the Murney Tower, Shoal Tower and Cathcart Tower.

 2.)
 "Under no conditions whatever should the ground now occupied by the Experimental Farm be used for other than park purposes, should its present use as a farm be abandoned."
 (1959 Report of the Ottawa Improvement Commission, page 126/238.)